FlexMeasures/flexmeasures/documentation/api/supplier.rst

 Supplier
 ========

-For |FLEXMEASURES_PLATFORM_NAME|, the Supplier represents the balance responsible party that request flexibility from asset owners.
+For FlexMeasures, the Supplier represents the balance responsible party that request flexibility from asset owners.

 A Supplier can access the following services: